SVG-Edit/svgedit/docs/ExtensionDocs.md

 SVG-Edit plugins are standalone JavaScript files that can be either included in the HTML file or loaded using setConfig or through the URL (see ConfigOptions for usage).

-Note that if you create a `config.js` file in the "editor" directory, this will be used to execute commands before extensions are loaded, e.g., if you wish to make configuration changes which affect extension loading behavior.
-Normally, however, it should be preferable for modularity to use the extension mechanism, as this can allow you or users to customize which extensions are loaded (whereas `config.js` will always run if present).
+Note that if you create a `svgedit-config-iife.js` file in the project root directory, this will be used to execute commands before extensions are loaded, e.g., if you wish to make configuration changes which affect extension loading behavior.
+Normally, however, it should be preferable for modularity to use the extension mechanism, as this can allow you or users to customize which extensions are loaded (whereas `svgedit-config-iife.js` will always run if present).

 This is the general format for an extension: